Parker Center for Plastic Surgery

 Keep in mind that each patient is unique and your results may vary.

 Large, protruding, or overly prominent ears can make children and adults self-conscious about their appearance—and, in some cases, lead to bullying or an impact is socialization for young ones.
-Surgical correction is achieved with otoplasty in Paramus, New Jersey, an ear reshaping procedure designed to improve the shape, size, and projection of the ears to create a more normal appearance.
+Surgical correction is achieved with otoplasty in Paramus, New Jersey, an ear reshaping procedure designed to improve the shape, size, and projection of the ears to create a more normal appearance for children and adults from Ridgewood and throughout Bergen County, North New Jersey, and surrounding areas.

 What Is Ear Reshaping Surgery?

-Ear reshaping surgery is performed under purely local anesthesia, intravenous sedation, or general anesthesia, depending on the surgical plan, patient age, and patient’s personal anxiety and comfort levels.
+Ear reshaping surgery is performed under purely local anesthesia, intravenous sedation, or general anesthesia, depending on the surgical plan, the patient’s age, and the patient’s personal anxiety and comfort levels.
 Patients vary in their desire for these different methods to make them comfortable for the procedure, and Dr. Parker will discuss these options with the patient during the initial consultation.

 Otoplasty can be performed on both adults and children.
 Adults with protruding ears will often seek surgical correction, and as long as the patient is in good health, there is no upper age limit to having otoplasty performed.